 Definitely not.
 We’re very proud of the fact that in our congregational vote, the overwhelming majority supported our reconciling statement.
 We’re even prouder that some of those who disagreed stuck around and are still part of the family – we think that a good old fashioned family disagreement is no reason to stop loving each other!

 Are other congregations or ministries in the Oregon-Idaho Conference also part of the Reconciling Congregations Movement?

 Yes.
-There are 38 United Methodist Communities that have identified themselves as Reconciling Congregations or Communities.
+There are over 38 United Methodist Communities that have identified themselves as Reconciling Congregations or Communities.
 Among these are Hillsboro UMC, Beaverton First UMC, Albany First UMC, Corvallis UMC, First UMC of Salem, and Portland First UMC.
 Other local churches exploring becoming Reconciling Congregations include: Epworth UMC, Fremont UMC, and Mountain Home UMC.
 Our Oregon-Idaho Conference declared itself to be a Reconciling Conference in 2004.

 Does this mean that Christ UMC is openly breaking church law?

 Being a reconciling congregation does not violate the United Methodist Book of Discipline (which is our “church law”).
 John Wesley, the founder of Methodism in the 1700s, said that Methodists “think and let think.”
 What he meant is that beyond our agreement on central aspects of Christian doctrine, Methodists can hold diverse opinions on all kinds of topics.
 One of the great things about Methodism is that each individual, and each pastor and church, is free to express our opinions about spiritual, social, political and economic issues.
 We recognize that whatever our differences, what binds us together as Christians is far more important than whatever might separate us.

 How can I find out more about this issue and Christ UMC’s position?